 BetterLegal helps entrepreneurs handle the legal aspects of starting and running a business, from LLC formation to ongoing compliance.
 Instead of just offering templates, it delivers automated, ongoing services that small business owners rely on.

 Founder Chad Sakonchick first built the platform using custom code and various SaaS tools, but development was costly and slow.
-After switching to Bubble, he was able to quickly rebuild the entire app with an optimized user flow.
-As a result, he doubled subscriptions almost immediately.
+After switching to Bubble’s visual development platform, he was able to quickly rebuild the entire app with an optimized user flow using visual workflows and a built-in database.
+No code required.

 “A light bulb went off in my head: We can completely rip and replace everything we built, with Bubble,” Chad said.

-BetterLegal is proof that you can build and grow a successful B2B SaaS business on Bubble.
-After the rebuild, they were able to reach $2.7 million in revenue and 15,000 customers as of 2023.
+BetterLegal is proof that you can build and scale a successful B2B SaaS business on Bubble.
+From initial product to millions in revenue, Bubble’s enterprise-grade infrastructure and automatic scaling handle growth.
+After the rebuild, they reached over $3 million in revenue and served more than 20,000 customers.

 Mailead

-Mailead is a cold email and CRM tool built for founders.
-It combines outreach, pipeline management, and inbox consolidation — all powered by Bubble.
+Mailead is a cold email and CRM tool built for founders on Bubble.
+It combines outreach, pipeline management, and inbox consolidation, all built with visual workflows and deployed on Bubble’s production-ready infrastructure.

 When Jeremy Redman bought the app for $10,000, it had a few hundred users and no revenue.
 But in three months, he relaunched it and hit $400K in revenue, ultimately reaching a $2 million valuation.